dmnkfr/dmnkfr.github.io/content/experience.md

 description: My educational background.
 title: Experience
 ---
 Below you find some info about my __professional experience__ and __educational background__, both from academic training as well as online courses and boot camps.
-A condensed version of my CV is [here.](/FreunbergerCV.pdf)
+Send me a short email to request a current version of my CV.

 [![photo1](/photo1.jpeg)](/large1.jpeg)